TianBingyang/R-bank-Project/README.md

   - Split the data into train and test datasets.
   - Create a model using training data
   - Dashboard using Shiny?

+# Report
+The report must include, but not limited to, the following components:
+  - Case description
+  - Data source
+  - Case questions
+  - Modelling methodology
+  - Findings and conclusion